spack/spack/lib/spack/docs/getting_started.rst

    spack install cpuinfo

-If in the previous step, you did not have CMake or Ninja installed, running the command above should boostrap both packages
+If in the previous step, you did not have CMake or Ninja installed, running the command above should bootstrap both packages

 """""""""""""""""""""""""""
 Windows Compatible Packages
 """""""""""""""""""""""""""

-Many Spack packages are not currently compatible with Windows, due to Unix dependencies or incompatible build tools like autoconf.
-Here are several packages known to work on Windows:

-* abseil-cpp
-* clingo
-* cpuinfo
-* cmake
-* glm
-* nasm
-* netlib-lapack (requires Intel Fortran)
-* ninja
-* openssl
-* perl
-* python
-* ruby
-* wrf
-* zlib
+Not all spack packages currently have Windows support.
+Some are inherently incompatible with the platform, and others simply have yet to be ported.
+To view the current set of packages with Windows support, the list command should be used via `spack list -t windows`.
+If there's a package you'd like to install on Windows but is not in that list, feel free to reach out to request the port or contribute the port yourself.

 .. note::
-   This is by no means a comprehensive list
+   This is by no means a comprehensive list, some packages may have ports that were not tagged while others may just work out of the box on Windows and have not been tagged as such.

 ^^^^^^^^^^^^^^
 For developers